subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Research Interests

-My primary research area is low-dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
+My background training is in low-dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
 I have also contributed to the theory of formal languages, aiming to solve combinatorial group theory problems using topological methods.
 I am broadly interested in topics related to geometric group theory, complex dynamics, and big mapping class groups.

 I received my Ph.D. from the University of Chicago under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/).
 My papers and preprints are linked on my [research page](research).